vralle/vralle-lazyload/README.md

       </div><!-- .panel-image -->
   <?php endif; ?>
 ```
-How this works can be found in the file app\template-tags.php
+How this works can be found in the file `app\template-tags.php`
 Do not forget to add the required plugin.

 ## Changelog
+- 0.9.1
+ - Update dependencies. lazySizes v4.1.4
 - 0.9.0
   - Refactoring the plugin
 - 0.8.2: